abridged/collabland-dev/docs/upstream-integrations/new-platform-extension/reddit-integration-overview.md

 ...
 ```

-## Authenticating User with CollabLand bot
+## Authenticating User with CollabLand Bot

 - We will need two endpoints for our OAuth with Reddit inside of a controller.
 We will need an authorize endpoint and a callback endpoint.